 Proofread and test your campaigns thoroughly to make sure everything looks professional and fits your brand and style.

-Manage subscribers who don’t engage with your campaigns.
+Manage subscribers who don’t engage with your email campaigns.

-Learn how to handle stale and inactive suscribers.
+Learn how to handle stale and inactive subscribers.